-In order to minimize the cost of the project by foregoing the need for a major new pipeline, SAWS negotiated a contract with the cities of Schertz and Seguin and the SSLGC for shared use of that entity's existing infrastructure in Gonzales County and Guadalupe County, located in the vicinity of the System's project well field.
+In order to minimize the cost of transporting the water, SAWS negotiated a contract with the cities of Schertz and Seguin and the SSLGC for shared use of that entity's existing infrastructure in Gonzales County and Guadalupe County, located in the vicinity of the System's project well field.
 The SSLGC is a statutory quasi-governmental corporation created by the cities of Schertz and Seguin to develop and operate a ground water supply for those municipalities.
 It also provides services to certain other small municipalities in the area.

-Negotiations concluded in December 2010 and were formalized by the Board, the Board of Directors of the SSLGC, and the City Councils of Schertz and Seguin on February 1, 2011 when they entered into the Mutual Regional Water Supply Contract (the "MRWS Contract").
-On July 19, 2012, the SSLGC initially delivered its \$25,425,000 Contract Revenue Bonds, Series 2012 (San Antonio Water System Expansion Water Treatment Project 2), the repayment of which is secured by the payments to be made by SAWS to the SSLGC under the aforementioned MRWS Contract.
+Negotiations concluded in December 2010 and were formalized by the Board, the Board of Directors of the SSLGC, and the City Councils of Schertz and Seguin on February 1, 2011 when they entered into the Mutual Regional Water Supply Contract, as amended January 1, 2017 (collectively, the "MRWS Contract").
+On July 19, 2012, the SSLGC initially delivered its \$25,425,000 Contract Revenue Bonds, Series 2012 (San Antonio Water System Expansion Water Treatment Project 2) (the "Series 2012 Bonds"), the repayment of which is secured by the payments to be made by SAWS to the SSLGC under the aforementioned MRWS Contract.
 As a result of the issuance of these contract revenue bonds, the obligation of the System to make payments to SSLGC under the MRWS Contract, as Maintenance and Operating Expenses of the System, is unconditional.
 In addition to funding the expansion of the treatment facilities, the System will pay the SSLGC for water treatment and transportation services relative to the 11,688 acre-feet per year of water expected to be produced by SAWS from the Carrizo Aquifer.
 The System may also purchase surplus water produced by SSLGC at the same rate charged to the cities of Schertz and Seguin.
 Utilizing SSLGC's pipeline reduced the capital investment by SAWS necessary to complete this water supply project by approximately \$88 million.
+On December 17, 2019, SSLGC issued its \$19,575,000 Contract Revenue Refunding Bonds, Series 2019 (San Antonio Water System Expansion Water Treatment Project 2), refunding certain Series 2012 Bonds for debt service savings.